Governors Who's Who

 Current projects include a monograph on Hitchcock's Sabotage (1936) and a translation of French novelist and founder of Les Éditions de Minuit, Vercors.

 She lives in London and Aquitaine, France.

-David Lindsell is a non-executive Director and Chair of the audit committees of Drax Group and Premier Oil, and is Deputy Chair of the Financial Reporting Review Panel.
+David Lindsell is a non-executive Director and Chair of the audit committees of Drax Group, and is Deputy Chair of the Financial Reporting Review Panel.

-Diana is the Headteacher of a comprehensive secondary school in London, and has 15 years of experience in senior leadership within this context, gaining recognition for her skills in school improvement and school effectiveness.
+Diana is a school inspector for OFSTED, and has 15 years of experience in senior leadership within teaching, gaining recognition for her skills in school improvement and school effectiveness.